ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 # Pattern Matching

 Python 3.10 added _structural pattern matching_ via the `match...case` statement.
-Pattern matching compares a value (the _subject_) against a series of _patterns_, and execute codes based on the pattern that fits.
+Pattern matching compares a value (the _subject_) against a series of _patterns_, and executes code based on the pattern that fits.
 Unlike a simple switch on a single value, structural pattern matching lets you destructure complex data and test for conditions in one expressive syntax.

 A `match` statement looks similar to a **switch**/**case** from other languages, but Python's patterns can match structure (like the shape of a sequence or the attributes of an object) and bind variables.